SEPP-SSH/Shared-Groceries/README.md

 ## Orientation
 ### Group participants
-George Henderson, Harvey Nicholson, Hasan Alshaban, Parla Tellioglu.
+George Henderson, Hasan Alshaban, Parla Tellioglu, Harvey Nicholson.

 ---

-### Project overview:
+### Project overview
 This project prototypes a group grocery order feature for the Student Smart Homes (SSH) organisation, as outlined in [the selected Engineering Design Review (EDR)](/Documentation/Selected%20EDR.pdf).
 The prototype is formed of an Android application for the SSH App, and a web server that prototoypes the SSH Cloud product.

 ---